splunk/public-o11y-docs/gdi/opentelemetry/components/attributes-processor.rst

            action: convert
            converted_type: int

-You can then add the filter processors to any compatible pipeline.
+You can then add the attributes processors to any compatible pipeline.
 For example:

 .. code-block:: yaml
    :emphasize-lines: 6, 14, 22